Mo2207/Employee-Tracker/README.md

 ## Description:

-This application uses input from the user via command-line/terminal prompts using inquirer and
+This application uses input from the user via command-line/terminal prompts using inquirer to track and add employee data.
-  - I built this project to practise using node and inquirer, and to familiarize myself with breaking down a project into seperate folders/files based on function.
+  - I built this project to practise using sql databases and to access data from them locally.
-  - Making this project I learned how to use jest for testing and touble-shooting my code.
+  - Making this project I learned how to use joins for combining multiple table columns.

 ## Installation:
 This project can be cloned into your project.